MaximeGer/node_flutter_jwt_starter/README.md

 # flutter_jwt_authentication

+A fullstack template to make a Flutter app linked to an API with a JWT authentication.

+## List of technologies used

+- Flutter
+  - go_router
+- NodeJS
+  - swagger
+- PostgreSQL
+- Docker

 ## Initialization

-copy/paste all the templates and rename them without the '.example' part:
+Copy/paste all the templates and rename them without the '.example' part:

 - /api/.example.docker.env
 - /api/.example.env